Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does Cheese Offer Nutritional Benefits to Dogs?

-It does offer a few!
 There aren’t many nutritional benefits to feeding cheese to your favorite canine, but there are some.
-The benefits cheese can provide for your pet include calcium, essential fatty acids, protein, vitamin A, and B-complex vitamins.
-Of course, your pet doesn’t need to overdo it on the nutritional benefits any more than it does the saturated fat since it should be getting all it needs from its dog food.
+The benefits cheese can provide include calcium, essential fatty acids, protein, vitamin A, and B-complex vitamins.
+Of course, your dog doesn’t need to overdo it on the nutritional benefits since they should be getting all they need from their dog food.
 So, again, moderation is key!

 Should Certain Dogs Avoid Cheese?

-If your dog is already overweight, cheese should be avoided due to its fat content.
-And if your dog is lactose-intolerant, you absolutely want to avoid cheese and other dairy.
+Cheese should be avoided if your dog is already overweight due to its fat content.
+If your dog is lactose-intolerant, you absolutely must avoid cheese and other dairy products.
 Meanwhile, dogs with kidney issues may have difficulty with cheese due to its salt content.

-If you’re unsure how your dog might react to cheese, give them only a minute amount at first.
+If you’re unsure how your dog might react to cheese, give them only a tiny portion at first.
 If you see vomiting, diarrhea, or any other issues, avoid cheese in the future.
 However, if your pet seems fine after eating a small bite of cheese, giving it to them (sparingly!) in the future should be fine.

 Final Thoughts

-Brie is not toxic to our dogs, but it isn’t the best cheese to feed them.
-Due to the high saturated fat content, brie is rather unhealthy for canines.
+Brie is not toxic to dogs, but it isn’t the best cheese to feed them.
+Due to the high saturated fat content, brie is unhealthy for canines.
 Luckily, many other cheeses are available that are lower in fat and better to feed your pup as a treat.
-Keep in mind, though, that several cheeses are toxic to canines, so you’ll want to avoid those.
-Whatever type of cheese you end up letting your dog have, only give it in moderation as an occasional treat!
+Remember that several kinds of cheese are toxic to canines.
+Whatever type of cheese you let your dog have, only give it in moderation as an occasional treat!

 See also: